UFWebApps/Bootcamp4_2019/Readme.md

     - It has a display box for printing out more details about the selected building
     - It imports and uses several React Component files to implement this functionality

-- React Component Files - *React use compoenents to organize and squirrel away functionality so that we can reuse it in multiple places.
-Ultimately, it allows our code to look cleaner and maximizes reusability for future developmen.*
+- React Component Files - *React use components to organize and squirrel away functionality so that we can reuse it in multiple places.
+Ultimately, it allows our code to look cleaner and maximizes reusability for future development.*
     - *BuildingList.js* - This is a React Component that prints the building code and the name to the screen
     - *Search.js*  - This is a React Component that filters the contents of the list based on the user's input in the textbox
     - *ViewBuilding.js* - This is a React Component that allows us to view additional listing details for the current selected building             when a user clicks on a listing